 Connecticut IEP Guide.
 This invaluable resource packet from the state Department of Education describes each page of the IEP and explains what should be on each page.
 There are also other worthwhile educational materials at the Departmentís website.

 Mental Health: A Report by the Surgeon General, validates the research supporting ABA as the leading treatment for autism.
 The report concludes that "thirty years of research demonstrated the efficacy of applied behavioral methods in reducing inappropriate behavior and in increasing communication, learning, and appropriate social behavior."

 Disclaimer: None of this information is intended as "legal advice" or to endorse any individual or company.

-www.mayerslaw.com is maintained by attorney Garry Mayerson, who first became involved with educational rights and developmental disabilities when seeking appropriate educational services for his son.
-The site contains information about advocacy and due process, as well as descriptions of leading court cases and pertinent statutes.
+www.mayerslaw.com is maintained by Garry Mayerson, a New York attorney who first became involved with educational rights and developmental disabilities as an advocate for a family member.
+The site contains information about advocacy and due process, as well as descriptions of leading court cases (some of which Mayerson has been involved in) and pertinent statutes.

-www.wrightslaw.com is maintained by attorney Pete Wright.
-His company publishes a broad range of practical and affordable books and other materials pertaining to advocacy for children with disabilities.
+www.wrightslaw.com is a company, created by attorney Pete Wright, that publishes practical and affordable materials pertaining to advocacy for children with disabilities.